smucclaw/vue-pure-pdpa/README.md

 An example can be found at <https://smucclaw.github.io/vue-pure-pdpa/> or <https://smucclaw.github.io/mengwong/pdpa/>.

+Basically, mv the relevant files from `dist/` into the `smucclaw/smucclaw.github.io` repository.

 ### Using Docker

 Alternatively, you may run this application on a Docker container by running: